opinionated: losing your v-card

 tw: sexual assault, human trafficking

-from celibates to sex workers... it is YOUR decision what you do with your body, no one else's. if a celibate is celibate because they are being manipulated, that is wrong, not because they're celibate, but because it should be their choice what they do with their body, even if they make the choice to remain celibate. similarly, if a sex worker is being forced into work (trafficking), it is wrong because they are not making that important decision regarding their body for themselves (and because, you know, trafficking is an awful modern crisis).
+from celibates to sex workers...
+It is YOUR decision what you do with your body, no one else's.
+If a celibate is celibate because they are being manipulated, that is wrong, not because they're celibate, but because it should be their choice what they do with their body, even if they make the choice to remain celibate.
+Similarly, if a sex worker is being forced into work (trafficking), it is wrong because they are not making that important decision regarding their body for themselves (and because, you know, trafficking is an awful crisis).

 now let's change the conversation...

-location if you can find a bed, find a bed. if you can find somewhere private, find somewhere completely private, i.e. not a seemingly private room at a party, or the backseat of a car, or your partner's parents' couch. this is for many reasons: it'll be more comfortable, you won't be stressed about getting caught, and you won't risk getting in trouble (reminder, public lewdness is a charge).
+location If you can find a bed, find a bed. if you can find somewhere completely private, find somewhere completely private, i.e. not a seemingly private room at a party, or the backseat of a car, or your partner's parents' couch.
+This is for many reasons: it'll be more comfortable, you won't be stressed about getting caught, and you won't risk getting in trouble (reminder, public lewdness is a charge).

 sex work(ers): involves receiving money or goods in exchange for consensual sexual services or erotic performances, either regularly or occasionally